Pagosa Sky Rockets Waving in Town

-Several enities are currently doing research on the Pagosa skyrocket.
-Ecosphere Environmental Specialist in cooperation with U.S. Fish and Wildlife and The State of Colorado want to find the true extent of this endangered species and are asking for property owners and land users to look for and report skyrocket locations.
+Several entities are currently doing research on the Pagosa skyrocket.
+Ecosphere Environmental Specialist in cooperation with U.S. Fish and Wildlife, Denver Botanical Garden and The State of Colorado want to find the true extent of this endangered species.
+Property owners and land users can look for skyrocket locations.
 The map below shows the area the plant is now known to grow, but there has never been a wider search.
-It may exist beyond this area and there may be growth in the area that is unknown.
+It may exist beyond this area and there may be growth in an area that is unknown.
 Please look around and see if you can find growth.
 Report to this website via the “contact” buttons or call Norm at 264-4542.

-Skyrocket protection is in its early stages, but they are watching and it is an on going process.
-A Denver based botanical organization is planning a trip here this summer to collect skyrocket seed to prevent a total loss of the species.
-I recently involved myself in an attempt to find protected space in the “critical habitat” where the plant can be propagated for future growth and seed production.
+Skyrocket protection is in its early stages, but they are watching and it is an ongoing process.
+A Denver based botanical organization has collected skyrocket seed to prevent a total loss of the species.
+The future will hold news of their work.

 The known “critical habitat” includes all of Reservoir Hill and the space south of town including plots near Mill Creek Road, the fair grounds, the county property and a few areas down Hwy 84.

 The following is from Gina Glenne, Botanist Western Colorado Field Office